-The ACDI convenes a one-year coursework master's in Climate Change & Sustainable Development, which provides students with interdisciplinary training in climate change and sustainable development, with a specific focus on the issues of relevance to African development.
-The ACDI master's includes core modules focusing on Climate and Development, Mitigation and Adaptation, and optional courses across a spectrum of disciplines, including Business Sustainability, Biodiversity, Climate Prediction and Environmental Law.
-The ACDI supports masters and doctoral researchers through its Graduate Network, a forum for students from different departments to interact across disciplinary boundaries to explore innovative approaches to their research.
-Additionally, the ACDI is planning a trial implementation of a Post Graduate Training Programme in Climate Change and Development, in 2016.
-The goal is to offer students from across the university, who are commencing a PhD or research masters degree in a climate change related topic, a broader perspective on the field than that which is restricted to within their previous disciplines.
-A secondary goal is also to create a more integrated network of students who engage in climate change-related research across the University, leading to stronger peer group relations and collaborations.
+ACDI convenes a one-year coursework Master's in Climate Change & Sustainable Development, which provides students with interdisciplinary training in climate change and sustainable development, with a specific focus on the issues of relevance to African development.
+The Master's includes core modules focusing on Climate and Development, Mitigation and Adaptation, and optional courses across a spectrum of disciplines, including Business Sustainability, Biodiversity, Climate Prediction and Environmental Law

+ACDI provides students access to a network of associated and affiliated climate change researchers and academics.
+ACDI supports doctoral and master's students through its Graduate Network, a forum for students from different departments to interact across disciplinary boundaries and to explore innovative approaches to their research.

-For more information on the ACDI and its activities, see http://acdi.uct.ac.za/.
-The Department of Environmental & Geographical Sciences section in this Handbook can also be referred to for detailed course outlines.
+For more information on ACDI and its activities, see http://acdi.uct.ac.za/.

+The Department of Environmental & Geographical Sciences section in this Handbook can also be referred to for detailed course outlines